Religion and Philosophy

 Teachers are willing to be asked for appointments at any point if students require extra one-on-one support.

 At the start of each year, Philosophy Club is run during the Autumn term for Year 7 and 8 students to encourage them to think more deeply about issues affecting the world around us and question the possibility of ‘another dimension to life’.
 This is targeted to Silver Programme students due to the complex material we cover but is accessible and open to all Year 7 & 8 students.

 The group ‘RE inspired’ come to Maiden Erlegh to discuss the person of Jesus with our whole cohort of Year 7 students and in Year 8 Buddhist visitors discuss their beliefs with our students.
 In the past, with Years 9, we have hosted an Interfaith Conference with guest speakers from Hinduism, Sikhi, Humanism, Christianity and Islam.
 Additionally, in the past, our A Level students have had the opportunity to attend Oxford Town Hall for a candlelight conference led by Dr Peter Vardy.

 Parents have the right to choose whether or not to withdraw their child from RE without influence from the school, although a school should ensure parents or carers are informed of this right and are aware of the educational objectives and content of the RE syllabus.
 In this way, parents can make an informed decision.
 Where parents have requested that their child is withdrawn, their right must be respected, and where RE is integrated in the curriculum, the school will need to discuss the arrangements with the parents or carers to explore how the child’s withdrawal can be best accommodated.
 If students are withdrawn from RE, schools have a duty to supervise them, though not to provide additional teaching or to incur extra cost.
 Students will usually remain on school premises.

-Should you wish to withdraw your son or daughter from RE, please contact the Headteacher in writing.
+Should you wish to withdraw your son or daughter from Religion & Philosophy, please contact the Headteacher in writing.